tflo/EditBox-Font-Improver/readme.md

 - [OPie](https://www.curseforge.com/wow/addons/opie) (the box to write a custom macro for a button)
 - [WowLua](https://www.wowinterface.com/downloads/info7366-WowLua.html) (output and edit box)

 The main point is that in these macro/script edit boxes we want a clean, monospaced font, and not Friz Quadrata, Arial Narrow, or similar nonsense.
+(WoWLua is an exception, as it already uses an appropriate font.
+See the comments in `main.lua` for how to exclude WoWLua from the font replacement.)

 ## Usage